Golden Dorado Fly Fishing - Argentina

 Shadows of the Trees and The Lodge at Night

 First and last nights at La Alondra’i Lodge in Concepción, and the second and third nights deep in the Ibera Marsh — always accompanied by your guide and supported by our dedicated camp staff.
+At La Alondra’i, anglers take turn fishing from the skiff, with 30-minute intervals.

 La Alondra´i Lodge, a reconditioned historic home in a peaceful setting, and the camps within the Ibera Marsh.
 Four spacious air-conditioned bedrooms with ensuite bathrooms.
 The adjoining gallery and patio are ideal gathering spaces.
 Excellent cuisine, plus beer and wine.
 The Lodge also has a new outdoor swimming pool.
 Free Wi-Fi access is available.